Cycle 5 (2015 Deadline)

 The use of remote sensed data to represent environmental factors influencing species richness in different ecosystems in Laikipia will provide valuable knowledge on the spatial variability of species richness and ecological resilience of different land use systems.
 Together with disease vector sampling and molecular analysis of vector feeding preferences, this project will also address vector-borne disease dynamics in Laikipia.

 Summary of Recent Activities

 In October 2017 a community leader’s buy-in workshop was held at Impala Ranch at Laikipia.
 The purpose of this meeting is to ensure that the community leaders understand what the project is all about, the importance to their communities and the uptake of the research findings at the end of the project.
-This was accomplished through presentations by co investigators on different aspects of the project followed by question and discussion session.
-A total 22 people from 7 local communities took part in the community leader buy in meeting.
-There was interest from community leaders on climate predictions and issues to do with climate change.
-The communities promised to work together and requested for any feedback from this study as the findings will have implications for their adaptation to climate change.
+This was accomplished through presentations by co-investigators on different aspects of the project followed by question and discussion session.
+A total 22 people from 7 local communities took part in the community Leader buy in meeting and 5 of them were ladies.
+There was a lot of interests from community leaders on climate predictions and issues to do with climate change.
+The communities promised to work together and requested for any feedback from these study as the findings will have implications for their adaptation to climate change.

 Back to PEER Cycle 5 Grant Recipients